nblasd/todo-app/README.md

 # TODO-APP

-Hello there i have maked this todo-app but there isn't any database connected with it so everytime you reload the website all of your data will be removed.
+Hello there i have made this todo-app but there isn't any database connected with it so everytime you reload the website all of your data will be removed.

 # My tech stack: